mbmc/RoboTest/README.md

 Context
 ----

-Be able to run unit and UI test (without device) on an Android project that is also using a Library, with Roboguice, Robolectric and test Modules.
+Be able to run unit and UI test (without device) on an Android project that is also using a Library, with the latest Roboguice, Robolectric and Module override.

 Usage